TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

 *   Sale
 *   Live chat

-Receive 50% off your order!
+Receive 50% off full-price styles. free shipping on orders of $75, plus most orders upgraded for Christmas delivery!

-code: MERRY pin: PROMOTION DETAILS
+code: CHORUS pin: PROMOTION DETAILS

-Customer Service Menu
+Today is the last day to order with standard shipping for Christmas Delivery (free on orders of merchandise over $75).
+DETAILS Customer Service Menu

 Customer Service